 Our customers are also welcome to arrange delivery, via a preferred trucker, whenever orders are sent third party or freight collect.

 How long will it take for my order to ship?
 We ship items in stock within 24 hours.

-What is a typical transit time order?
 We can reach over 90% of the nation within 1-2 days at standard rates.

 How late can I place a stock order to ship the same day?

-For Telephone Orders: When telephone orders are received by 3:30 PM EST, we guarantee shipment the same day.
+For telephone orders: When we receive telephone orders received by 3:30 PM EST, we guarantee shipment the same day.
 When same-day shipment is required, customers must note “Must Ship Today” on the order.

-For Fax Orders: Fax orders must also be received by 3:30 PM EST. To guarantee shipment the same day, however, they must also be accompanied by a telephone call to alert customer service of the need to ship the same day.
+For fax orders: We must receive fax orders must by 3:30 PM EST, o guarantee shipment the same day.
+However, they must also be accompanied by a telephone call to alert Customer Experience of the need to ship the same day.

-For On-Line Orders: Orders placed at Laddawn on-line must be received by 3:30 PM at the appropriate Laddawn Warehouse (Eastern Time for Atlanta & Sterling, Central Time for Dallas and Manchester, and Pacific Time for Reno).
+For online Orders: Orders must be placed online by 3:30 PM (Eastern Time if your primary warehouse is in Atlanta or Sterling, Central Time for Dallas and Manchester, and Pacific Time for Reno).
 Again, when same-day shipment is required, customer must note “Must Ship Today” on their web order.

 StockCustomPricing.aspx

 Stock & Custom Pricing

 Do you have a minimum stock order size?
-Yes, when ordering by fax or over the telephone.
-Our minimum order size is $30.
+Yes, when ordering by fax or over the telephone, our minimum order size is $30.
 A $5 handling charge is added for any order under $30.

 There is no order minimum when shopping Laddawn online.

+Do you have quantity discounts?
+Yes.
+We have two ways of calculating them.

+The first is based on the total number of cases purchased per order.
+We provide discounts at quantities of 5, 10, 25, 50 and 100 cases or rolls.

+The second is based on membership level in the Partnership Sales Program.
+Members can enjoy automatic discounts of up to 30% off base pricing (1-4 cases), even on single case purchases.

 Do I have to buy all the same products to get a quantity discount?
 No. Our discounts are based solely on the total number of cases purchased.
 For example, if you buy one case of 10 different products, you qualify for the 10-case price discount on all cases.

-How are quantity discounts calculated?
-We have two ways of calculating quantity discounts.

-The first is based on the total number of cases purchased per order.
-You'll Price breaks at 5, 10, 25, 50 and 100 case/roll purchases.

-The second is based on membership level in the Partnership Sales Program.
-Members can enjoy automatic discounts of up to 30% off base (1-4 case) pricing, even on single case purchases.

 What if I want a price on a stock quantity exceeding 100 cases?
 Quantities of more than 25 cases or rolls of a single stock item may be eligible for an additional discount through our Made-to-Order program.
 When customers can wait standard custom lead-times, stock orders can be quoted as custom.
-Made-to-Order pricing reflects the production efficiencies reached.
+Made-to-Order pricing reflects our production efficiencies

 Are custom orders more expensive?
-Custom orders are often less expensive than stock orders.
-Configured prices for custom items include real-time costs for dozens of price drivers – which allows us to be more aggressive.
-Additionally, for the most part, we incur no inventory or additional handling costs when producing custom products.
+Custom orders are often less expensive than stock orders on a cost-per-item basis.
+Prices for custom items reflect real-time costs for dozens of price drivers – which allows us to be more aggressive.
+Additionally, we incur no inventory or handling costs when producing custom products.

 How do you assign custom pricing?
 Nobody provides more accurate quotes, faster.
-Configurator, Laddawn's proprietary quoting software, includes accurate, real-time costs for everything from raw materials and labor to packaging to freight.
-It computes over 400 calculations for each quote in just seconds.
+Configurator, Laddawn's proprietary quoting software, produces accurate, real-time costs for everything from raw materials and labor to packaging and freight.
+In just seconds, it computes over 400 calculations for each quote.

 FilmMaterials.aspx